Aaron Mosher

-The racist policies of the CBRE under Mosher led to the formation of the Canadian affiliate of the all-black Brotherhood of Sleeping Car Porters.
+The policies of the CBRE under Mosher led to the formation of the Canadian affiliate of the all-black Brotherhood of Sleeping Car Porters.

 For his work during World War II, he was made a Commander in the Order of the British Empire.
 In 1981, commemorating the centenary of his birth, a postage stamp was issued depicting Mosher flanked by two railway workers.